 Driving conditions in Panama vary depending on the region.
-Within metropolitan areas, roads are generally well maintained, although some drivers ignore traffic laws and heavy traffic can make driving challenging.
+Within metropolitan areas, roads are generally well maintained, although some drivers ignore traffic and laws heavv make traffic can driving challenging.
 In rural areas, roads often lack adequate illumination and signage.
 During the rainy season, rural roads are prone to flooding, often making them impassable.
 In 2021, Panama's rate of 7.3 traffic-related deaths per 100,000 people was lower than in neighboring Colombia (16), Costa Rica (16), and the US rate (14).